HanHong-TT/git-learn/NOTES.md

 git checkout -- . // revert changes in current working directory

-git checkout -- * // revert all changes made to unstaged files in git status
+git checkout -- * // revert all changes made to **unstaged** files in git status

 git checkout -- [file_path] // revert changes to a certain path

+NOTE: _git pull_ erase all **uncommitted** changes, it fetch all the changes in the remote repo and merge (or rebase with the --rebase parameter) into the current committed repo. _git checkout_ erase all **unstaged** changes, it revert the file into the the status where HEAD points to, the staged but uncommitted changes will remain in the staging area.

 # Stash commands